Published: Sick Lit Magazine, 3/16/2017.

 “Will I learn?”
 Fingertips wet from the glass.
 Wiped on the black suit pants.
 Hope they don’t stain.
 Loose tie, wrapped around the neck, dangles between legs.

 “Depends on how long it takes you.
-But, you would ascertain how not to be concerned with the trivial, how to see what others don’t, how to taste the air before each breath.”
-Another puff of smoke, another smile, this one tilted in a grin.
+But…you would ascertain how not to be concerned with the trivial, how to see what others don’t, how to taste the air before each breath.”
+Another puff of smoke, another smile, this one tilted in an offset grin.

 “OK, I’ll do it.”